PeytonEllis/ESOF/README.md

 To boot the server run `adonis serve`

+Build and test is ran whenever the software is started.

+New versions are available when pushed to github.

+A list of bug will be posted from the email to the github when bugs are reported.

 ## User Installation Instructions

 Click the link given on the site main page to edit